The World’s Most Expensive Hobby (Part 2)

 Overconfidence and emotion are the enemies of a high quality portfolio.–Warren Buffett

-In the next part of this series, we’ll consider another paper from this duo.
+In the Part 4 of this series, we’ll consider another paper from this duo.
 This one is called, “Trading Is Hazardous to Your Wealth”, was published by Barber and Odean in the April 2000 issue of the Journal of Finance.
 This particular paper included the excessive trading analysis mentioned above, but also, it digs into the performance of the average investor as compared to a benchmark.
 As you might expect by now, the findings are not pretty for the average investor.